 The Star Early Literacy assessment typically takes less than 15 minutes to complete.
 The Star Reading assessment is usually completed in less than 20 minutes, and the Star Math assessment typically takes less than 30 minutes to complete.

+The Testing Policies page provides important information for families to review prior to student testing.
 If you have any questions related to OKES test administration, please email Colleen Newman at firstname.lastname@example.org.

 - Which subject areas are assessed using either state-based or district-based tests?